ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## Re-quantize the model weights

-To see improvements for Arm optimized kernels, we need to generate a new weights file with rearranged Q4_0 weights.
+To see improvements for Arm optimized kernels, you need to generate a new weights file with rearranged Q4_0 weights.
 As of [llama.cpp commit 0f1a39f3](https://github.com/ggerganov/llama.cpp/commit/0f1a39f3), Arm has contributed code for three types of GEMV/GEMM kernels corresponding to three processor types:

-* Graviton2, where we only have NEON support (we see less improvement for these GEMV/GEMM kernels),
+* AWS Graviton2, where you only have NEON support (you will see less improvement for these GEMV/GEMM kernels),
-* Graviton3, where our GEMV/GEMM kernels exploit both SVE 256 and MATMUL INT8 support, and
+* AWS Graviton3, where the GEMV/GEMM kernels exploit both SVE 256 and MATMUL INT8 support, and
-* Graviton4, where our GEMV/GEMM kernels exploit NEON/SVE 128 and MATMUL_INT8
+* AWS Graviton4, where the GEMV/GEMM kernels exploit NEON/SVE 128 and MATMUL_INT8 support

-Currently the largest performance improvement is seen in Graviton3, which is where we'll focus this guide.
+Currently the largest performance improvement is seen in Graviton3 instances, which is the focus of this guide.

 To re-quantize optimally for Graviton3, run